I Yabba-Dabba Do!: Home media

-Cartoon Network, with association with Turner Home Video, released the movie on VHS on January 14, 1997.
+Cartoon Network, in association with Turner Home Video, released the movie on VHS on January 14, 1997.
 Then Warner Home Video released it on April 21, 1998, and again in 1999 and 2000, but they are now out of print.
 On October 9, 2012, Warner Archive released The Flintstones- I Yabba-Dabba Do! on DVD in region 1 as part of their Hanna–Barbera Classics Collection.
 This is a Manufacture-on-Demand (MOD) release, available through Warner's online store, Amazon.com and Wal-Mart.com.

 On August 4, 2020, Warner Bros.
 Home Entertainment gave it its first wide release as part of the DVD collection The Flintstones: 2 Movies & 5 Specials.

 Syndication

 This spinoff movie has aired on Cartoon Network in the 1990s, then ran on Boomerang in the 2000s.
-It is now available on the Boomerang app, alongside A Flintstone Family Christmas and other Flintstones spin-offs, with the exception of the sequel Hollyrock-a-Bye Baby.

 Sequel

 Hollyrock-a-Bye Baby was released in 1993.
-The sequel is considered very difficult to syndicate after its original broadcast and the attempt of releasing it on home media was delayed until 2012 mainly due to the involved suggestive material relating to child birth.
-However, it has eventually aired on Cartoon Network and Boomerang usually as part of Mother's Day special programming in the early 2000s until it never ran again.
+The sequel is considered very difficult to syndicate after its original broadcast and the attempt at releasing it on home media was delayed until 2012, mainly due to the involved suggestive material relating to child birth.
+However, it eventually aired on Cartoon Network and Boomerang usually as part of Mother's Day special programming in the early 2000s.